GorGylka/FREESTOR/README.md

 -to prevent shutdown during download process, disable Auto Sleep (PSP Settings -> Power Save Settings -> Auto Sleep -> off)

-- (Optional) Power Save Settings -> WLAN Power save -> OFF , if you want to speed up downloading process
+- (Optional) Power Save Settings -> WLAN Power save -> OFF , if you want to speed up downloading process (25% increase)

-- (Optional) Set 333/166 clock speed, if you want to speed up installing process
+- (Optional) Set 333/166 clock speed, if you want to speed up installing process (20% increase)
 ___________________________
 # How to use: